Africa's Investment Intelligence

 Why AfriCapital Review Exists

-Africa receives just 3-5% of global foreign direct investment despite comprising 18% of the world's population, 30% of its mineral reserves, and the youngest workforce on Earth.
-This isn't just a market failure — it's a narrative failure.
+Africa receives just 3–5% of global foreign direct investment, despite being home to 18% of the world's population, 30% of its mineral reserves, and the youngest workforce on Earth.
+That gap between fundamentals and capital flows is, to us, the defining investment story of this generation — and it deserves dedicated, serious coverage.

 We don't exist to be cheerleaders.
 We exist to be accurate.
-And accuracy, in Africa's case, is far more bullish than the world has been led to believe.
+And accuracy, in Africa's case, is far more bullish than most people realise.

 Editorial Values